 Here we are, another day, another jar recipe.
 This time, it's these Dynamite Shrimp Sushi Jars that I'm kinda obsessed with.
+They are perfect for work week lunches since you can enjoy them cold, and you get all the flavour of your fave sushi roll without any of the work!
+Plus, add extra veggies for a more nutritious meal!

 Second of all, mason jars are ideal for layering your sauces so the important ingredients don't get all soggy.
 Add in your sauces first, then add your protein, veggies, carbs, toppings and so on.
 Boom!
 Lunch for the week ready in a flash!